Admission to the UAA Ph.D. Program

-- Coursework in the areas of Abnormal Psychology, Statistics, Research Methods, and at least one of the following: Personality, Clinical Psychology, Social Psychology, or Community Psychology.
-All prerequisite courses must be completed by June 30 prior to matriculation.
+- Coursework in the areas of abnormal psychology, statistics, research methods, and biological bases of behavior (e.g., behavioral neuroscience).
+All prerequisite coursework must be completed by June 30 prior to matriculation.

 Application Deadline is January 15 - ALL application documents MUST be received by the Application Deadline.

 - Graduate Application for Admission - Visit the UAA Admissions site and click the “how to apply” link, read over the information under the Graduate

 tab and follow the links to Start an Application.

 Once the Application Profile has been created the application for admission is ready to be initiated.
 For the Program Selection page choose the following options:

 Level - Graduate

 Major - Clinical-Community Psychology